aussie-battler/voyagerCompass-by-Unknown_GTX/README.md

 The line should now read:  extraApps[] = {"Compass"};

-4. Underneath the extraApps line add the compass button:
+4. Underneath the class CfgXM8, edit it to read:
 ```
 class CfgXM8
 {